ZeroPlayerRodent/BF2CR/README.md

 Brainfuck to Crystal compiler!
 (Written in [Uzumaki](https://esolangs.org/wiki/Uzumaki).)

 # Usage
-Paste your brainfuck code (with no newlines) into the terminal, and insert a "!" at the beginning.
+Paste your brainfuck code (with no newlines or whitespace (just to be safe)) into the terminal, and insert a "!" at the beginning.
 After hitting enter, the compiler/transpiler will shit out a nasty glob of hellishly unoptimized Crystal code.

 Example: